LambdaHack/LambdaHack/PLAYING.md

 and crawl from damp holes day and night.
-While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care about each other and all move at once, sometimes brutally colliding by mistake.
+While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
 The best weapon carried by each opponent